Masshealth Coverage for Adopted Children

 Masshealth is the state Medicaid program in Massachusetts, and provides insurance coverage for anyone in the state who qualifies based on income or disability.
 Children adopted through foster care in Massachusetts are also eligible for insurance coverage through Masshealth, but this is a very small population within the Masshealth system.
 For that reason, a lot of the automatic processes generated by Masshealth don’t apply to our kids.
 This can be confusing and frustrating.
 There are four scenarios that most commonly lead to questions and confusion:

 1. You get a letter in the mail from Masshealth telling you that you must choose a plan, or your child will be auto-enrolled in a plan.
+You do now need to respond to that letter and choose a plan.

 2. Your child’s pediatric provider is telling you that they only participate in a managed care plan with Masshealth, not “Masshealth Standard.”